viamrobotics/docs/docs/how-tos/upload-module.md

 Now that your module is available in the registry, you can configure the components or services it supports just as you would configure other resources: Go to the **CONFIGURE** tab of a machine, add a component or service (as applicable), and search for the name of your model.

-To delete or change the privacy settings of a module you deployed, see [Manage Modules](/how-tos/manage-modules/).
+To update, delete, or change the privacy settings of a module you deployed, see [Manage Modules](/how-tos/manage-modules/).